‘The Voice’ returns for season 20, along with coach Nick Jonas

 “It’s eased the tension.
 It has eased the tension,” Shelton says.
 “I think across the board, fans of the show, other coaches, everybody kind of saw it coming.
 So, it saved my Christmas.”

-“The Voice” returns Monday at 8 p.m. on NBC4, followed by the premiere of the new drama “Debris.”
+“The Voice” returns Monday at 7 p.m. followed by the premiere of the new drama “Debris.”